Efficient Teacher: Semi-Supervised Object Detection for YOLOv5: Introduction

 Thirdly,\textbf{ how to train a SSOD model with both higher accuracy and better efficiency} becomes the key issue that restricts the application of SSOD in a wide range of scenarios.
 The previous SSOD methods\cite{xu2021end, liu2021unbiased,chen2022label,zhou2021instant,li2022pseco} are mainly in pursuit of better accuracy, but usually sacrifice training efficiency.
 Moreover, most previous works only focus on specific detector architecture, but the variety of real-world applications require faster iterative detector design with lower compute resource and higher accuracy.

 In this paper, what we pursue is to design a scalable and effective SSOD framework on an one-stage anchor-based detector while considering both inference and training efficiency.
 We add the effective techniques used in the YOLO series\cite{ge2021yolox, bochkovskiy2020yolov4, wang2022yolov7} to a classical RetinaNet\cite{lin2017focal} to design a new representative one-stage anchor-based detector baseline, called Dense Detector.
 We attempt to transplant a mature SSOD scheme, the Unbiased Teacher\cite{liu2021unbiased}, to Dense Detector but find only 1.65 $AP_{50:95}$ improvement compared to the supervised method(shown in Table~\ref{tab:pseudo label assigner}), which confirms the second problem mentioned above.
 According to design paradigm of the Dense Detector, we propose the Efficient Teacher framework to overcome these challenges in SSOD.
 Pseudo Label Assigner(PLA) is introduced to alleviate pseudo label inconsistency by exploiting a fine-grained pseudo label assignment strategy on the objectness branch design.
 By distinguishing the pseudo labels into the reliable and the uncertain regions, different loss calculation methods are used respectively.
-In addition, we propose Epoch Adaptor(EA), an end-to-end training strategy for SSOD which consists of a Burn-In stage and a semi-supervised training stage.
-In the Burn-In stage, only labeled data is used for model parameter updating warm-up to obtain a student model with basic pseudo labels generation capability.
-Specially, the student model performs adversarial learning in the Burn-In stage so that the feature map of output is consistent on both labeled and unlabeled data.
-In the semi-supervised training stage, EA automatically calculates low and high threshold used by PLA according to the number of the ground truth(GT) after Mosaic augmentation in an epoch, which leads to stable and effective training.
-The main contributions of this paper are as follows: \begin{itemize}[leftmargin=12pt, topsep=2pt, itemsep=0pt] \item We design Dense Detector as a baseline model to compare the differences between YOLOv5 and RetinaNet, which leads to a performance improvement of 5.36 $AP_{50:95}$ by utilizing dense sampling.
+In addition, we propose Epoch Adaptor(EA), which utilizes domain adaptation and distribution adaptation separately to optimize the training process of the Burn-In phase and SSOD Training phase, respectively.
+Specifically, during the Burn-In phase, EA utilizes domain adaptation techniques for adversarial learning on the output feature maps of the student model.
+In the SSOD training phase, EA dynamically estimates the threshold for pseudo-labels by online statistics of the proportions of each class label appearing in the labeled data, in order to optimize the quality and distribution of pseudo-labels seen by the student model.The main contributions of this paper are as follows: \begin{itemize}[leftmargin=12pt, topsep=2pt, itemsep=0pt] \item We design Dense Detector as a baseline model to compare the differences between YOLOv5 and RetinaNet, which leads to a performance improvement of 5.36 $AP_{50:95}$ by utilizing dense sampling.